Injections

 North Bay Sport Medicine is at the forefront of ultrasound use in sport medicine practice and recognizes the growing evidence that ultrasound guided injections for certain indications improves accuracy and effectiveness.
+All of our sport medicine physicians have background experience using ultrasound in the emergency department and within the field of Sport Medicine, and have completed additional expert training courses with Sport Medicine Ultrasound Canada.
 The clinic has access to a Clarius L7 handheld ultrasound for smaller joints and body parts, and a larger and more powerful Mindray TE7 for larger joints or difficult anatomy.
-NBSM performs injections of all joints and soft tissues excluding the spine.

-Cortisone
+Cortisone (Steroid)

 Cortisone injections have been used for decades for painful and inflamed joints and soft tissues.
 It is a powerful antiinflammatory that is generally well tolerated, and is used in a variety of conditions including arthritis and tendonitis.